EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today's program is a pong game!
 This was good practice with everything from loops, functions, classes, objects, and graphics module.
 [View readme.](projects-source/day22/pong/readme.md)
 ### R1D23
 I wrote a fun game where a player has to try to make it across a road without getting run over by cars.
 [View readme.](projects-source/day23/turtle-crossing/readme.md)
+### R1D24
+I did a number of things today.

+The first is that I added a high score system to the snake game.
+High scores should now carry over from game to game, if you exit the program and run it again.

+The second thing is not really anything.
+It is just a practice with files.

+The last thing I worked on today was a sort of sample mail merger program.
+[View readme.](projects-source/day24/mail-merge-project/readme.md)